ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ~~~

 A SendError occurs when a Message could not be sent due to an error condition:
-an attempt to send a non-partial Message which is too large for the system and
+an attempt to send a Message which is too large for the system and
 Protocol Stack to handle, some failure of the underlying Protocol Stack, or a
 set of send parameters not consistent with the Connection's transport
 parameters.
 The SendError contains an implementation-specific reference to the